idanhagai5/Verilog-HDL-Fundamentals-for-Digital-Design-and-Verification/README.md

 # Verilog Projects

-### In the table below, you can find some of the projects i have made during my Verilog course.
+### In the table below, you can find some of the projects I have completed during my Verilog course.

 ## Table of contents